Footwear Industry in Hong Kong

 Performance of Hong Kong’s Exports of Footwear

-Hong Kong’s footwear exports decreased by 7% in the first half of 2019, after a 2% fall last year.
-Re-exports, accounting for nearly all footwear exports, fell on a par with total exports during January-May 2017, while domestic exports soared 147% against a low base of comparison.
+Hong Kong’s footwear exports recovered to 10% growth in the first half of 2019, after a 2% fall last year.
+Re-exports, accounting for almost all footwear exports, increased on a par with total exports during January-June 2019, while domestic exports soared 147% against a low base of comparison.

 Many footwear companies in Hong Kong engage in OEM arrangements to produce for leading brands and retailers in North America, the EU and Japan.
 With improving capabilities in product design and development, engineering, modelling, tooling and quality control, more and more Hong Kong footwear companies engage in ODM projects.
 Many companies have their own R&D and QC specialists to strengthen the quality of their products.
 Some Hong Kong footwear companies, such as Belle International (carrying brands such as Joy and Peace, Jipi Japa, Mirabell and Staccato), Le Saunda and Walker Shop (Artemis, Couber.
-G, Tru Nari and Walaci) have also succeeded in building up their own brands with the retail network in Hong Kong, Macau, the Chinese mainland and even Europe.
+G, Tru Nari and Walaci) have also succeeded in building up their own brands with the retail network in Hong Kong, Macau, mainland China and even Europe.
 While some footwear exporters prefer selling to overseas importers and distributors, many of them are selling to mass merchandisers, such as Walmart, Target, Costco and Kmart.

-A number of Hong Kong companies, some with Taiwanese stakes of interest like Yue Yuen Industrial Holdings Limited, produce world famous brands, including Adidas, Asics, Tiger, Bass, Converse, Le Coq Sportif, New Balance, Nike, Reebok and Timberland.
-A few have been granted licences to produce and distribute foreign brands for the Chinese mainland or Hong Kong market.
+A number of Hong Kong companies, some with Taiwanese stakes of interest like Yue Yuen, produce world-famous brands, including Adidas, Asics, Tiger, Bass, Converse, Le Coq Sportif, New Balance, Nike, Reebok and Timberland.
+A few have been granted licences to produce and distribute foreign brands for mainland China or Hong Kong market.

 To recognise the creative excellence of local footwear design talent and encourage more Hong Kong footwear suppliers to enhance the design components of their products, the Federation of Hong Kong Footwear, co-organised by Hong Kong Trade Development Council (HKTDC), organises the Hong Kong Footwear Design Competition every year.
 Not only is the competition an incubator of talents, it is also a new driving force behind local footwear design and product development.
-In 2016, the competition garnered more than 800 entries, displaying a great deal of creativity while promoting the sustainable development of the industry.
-On the other hand, International Footwear Design Competition, organised by the Confederation of International Footwear Association (CIFA), is also a platform for footwear designers to showcase their talents.
+In early 2019, the 18th competition garnered nearly 800 entries, displaying a great deal of creativity while promoting the sustainable development of the industry.
+On the other hand, the International Footwear Design Competition, organised by the Confederation of International Footwear Association (CIFA), is also a platform for footwear designers to showcase their talents.

 To establish business contacts with overseas buyers, Hong Kong manufacturers and traders have involved themselves actively in international trade shows led or sponsored by the HKTDC, including the ones in Budapest, Dongguan, Dusseldorf, Dubai, Guangzhou, Istanbul and Jakarta.

 Footwear manufacturers nowadays focus more on value-added service.
 Quick response in sample making, prompt delivery and high quality are widely required.
 They are also tapping the global green trends towards a sustainable economy by producing shoes made with recycled, eco-friendly and vegan materials (i.e., materials containing no animal-derived products or by-products).
-Popular footwear brands including Reebok, Melissa, Bobux, Terra Plana, Nike and Timberland have adopted environmentally-driven manufacturing processes and increased their assortment of “green” footwear items such as shoes made with natural latex rubber and recycled plastic.
-Nike has launched a product line called ‘Considered’ where designers are encouraged to design shoes using less harmful adhesives and more recycled materials, while Timberland’s flagship ‘Earthkeepers’ collection promotes eco-friendly production processes by working with tanneries that have good energy, water and waste management.
-Most of these brands have developed eco-friendly packaging solutions by utilising eco-friendly, bio-degradable and sustainable materials such as soy-based ink, recycled cork, nylon and foam.
-For instance, Puma has replaced its original shoe box with a simple cardboard sheet and a special bag made of non-woven polyesters consisting of recycled PET.
+Most of the renowned brands have already developed eco-friendly packaging solutions by utilising recycled, eco-friendly, bio-degradable or sustainable materials such as soy-based ink, recycled cork, nylon and foam.

 The mainland and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III).
 Under CEPA III, the mainland agreed to give all products of Hong Kong origin, including footwear, tariff-free treatment starting from 1 January 2006.